terraform-viettelidc/terraform-provider-vcloud/website/docs/r/ui_plugin.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_ui_plugin"
+page_title: "Viettel IDC Cloud: vcloud_ui_plugin"
 sidebar_current: "docs-vcd-resource-ui-plugin"
 description: |-
-  Provides a VMware Cloud Director UI Plugin resource.
+  Provides a Viettel IDC Cloud UI Plugin resource.
 This can be used to manage UI Plugins.
 ---

 # vcd\_ui\_plugin

-Provides a VMware Cloud Director UI Plugin resource.
+Provides a Viettel IDC Cloud UI Plugin resource.
 This can be used to manage UI Plugins in VCD, for example to add a new plugin from a local ZIP file, to publish/unpublish a UI Plugin to different Organizations, etc.

 -> Managing UI Plugins requires System Administrator privileges.